 Piparo Mud Volcano

 Group of active mud volcanoes.
-For most part it is dormant but occasionally emits gases and mud fountains.
+For the most part, it is dormant but occasionally emits gases and mud fountains.

 One of the largest mud volcanoes in Trinidad, some 100 – 150 m wide area covered with water, with occasional vents of gas and mud in it.

-Spectacular, narrow chasm in primeval forest.
+A spectacular, narrow chasm in a primeval forest.
 This 400 m long chasm has up to 30 m tall cliffs in both sides.
-In some places it is only 1 m wide.
+In some places, it is only 1 m wide.